Masters by Research

 Duration of Studies Leading to Master’s Degree

-Step one: Choose a programme; CIT currently offers Masters by Research across all discipline areas within the Institute.
+Step one: Choose a programme; MTU currently offers Masters by Research across all discipline areas within the University.

-Step two: Check entry requirements; Students should confirm they are eligible to commence a research masters, if you have any queries please don’t hesitate to contact the Graduate Studies Office @ email@example.com or 021 4355099
+Step two: Check entry requirements; Students should confirm they are eligible to commence a research masters, if you have any queries please don’t hesitate to contact the Graduate Studies Office by email Graduate.StudiesCork@MTU.ie or 021 4355099

 Step Three: Find a supervisor; Once students know which area or topic they wish to research, a compatible supervisor should be sought.
-Please contact the Head of Department for that discipline areas who may be able to advise you regarding a potential supervisor. your supervisor will help you prepare an outline proposal along with an application form to become registered as a student in CIT.
+Please contact the Head of Department for that discipline areas who may be able to advise you regarding a potential supervisor.
+Your supervisor will help you prepare an outline proposal along with an application form to become registered as a student in MTU.

 Step 4: Application; Completed application forms are returned to the School of Graduate Studies office along with supporting documents such as transcript of results and outline proposal of your research.
 Once you are registered, the fees office will contact you about paying your appropriate fee.